ECCENTRIC: a fast and unrestrained approach for high-resolution in vivo metabolic imaging at ultra-high field MR: Discussion

-Results obtained with the clinical 3.4~mm imaging protocol show good delineation of the brain structure and tumor lesions.
-At 2.5~mm ultra-high resolution there is increased gray-white matter contrast of metabolites due to less partial volume effect that visualise brain structures more clearly than at 3.4~mm.
+Results obtained with the 3.4~mm imaging protocol show good delineation of brain structures.
+At 2.5~mm ultra-high resolution there is increased gray-white matter contrast of metabolites due to less partial volume effect which reveals the brain folding more clearly than at 3.4~mm.
 Several metabolites show particularly high contrast between gray and white matter in healthy brain, such as the energy buffer tCre, the neurotransmitter Glu and the dipeptide NAAG.
-In particular, NAAG is the most abundant dipeptide in the brain, which is selectively localized in several regions \cite{Pouwels1998} where it neuromodulates the glutamatergic synapses, and is implicated in neurodegenerative diseases, schizophrenia, stroke, epilepsy, traumatic brain injury and pain \cite{Morland2022}.
-3D-ECCENTRIC ${}^1$H-FID-MRSI provides high quality images of the NAAG brain distribution showing high concentration in parietal white matter.
-In addition, good quality metabolic images are obtained for some of the most important but challenging metabolites such as GABA, Gln, and GSH.
-The combination of improved linewidth (FWHM) and generally lower CRLB for GABA, Gln, and GSH, along with the previous findings reported in 9.4T studies \cite{Nassirpour2017,Ziegs2023} support the reliability of theses low-concentration metabolite maps obtained here at 7T.
+In particular, NAAG is the most abundant dipeptide in the brain, which is selectively localized in several regions \cite{Pouwels1998} where it neuromodulates the glutamatergic synapses required for normal brain activity.
+Importantly, NAAG is also implicated in neurodegenerative diseases, schizophrenia, stroke, epilepsy, traumatic brain injury and pain \cite{Morland2022}.
+Our data show the highest resolution of 3D imaging for NAAG to date.
+3D ECCENTRIC FID-MRSI provides high quality images of the NAAG brain distribution, which can be used to answer important questions in basic and clinical neurosciences.
+Good quality metabolic images are obtained also for some of the most important but challenging metabolites such as GABA, Gln, and GSH.
+The combination of higher SNR and narrower linewidth (FWHM) results in lower CRLB for GABA, Gln, and GSH.
+The potential of short-echo FID spectra to detect GABA, Gln, and GSH at ultra-high field is supported also by previous findings reported in 9.4T studies \cite{Nassirpour2017,Ziegs2023}.
+Here, we extend the imaging of NAAG, GABA, Gln and GSH from single-slice to whole-brain and show that this is feasible at 7T which is more available for ultra-high field human imaging compared to 9.4T.
+Due to FDA approval the 7T imaging has reached clinical use where ECCENTRIC is expected to have a great contribution.